JesperNaarttijarvi/minotaur-centos-install/README.md

 ## Credits
-All credits go to Mark Wadham and the minotaur project
+All credits go to Mark Wadham and the minotaur project: https://github.com/m4rkw/minotaur